 How can I check if I’ve got diabetes?

-If you have any of the symptoms above, you need to go to your GP, or make an appointment with Equipsme’s 24/7 remote GP under your Equipsme plan.
+If you have any of the symptoms above, you need to go to your GP, or you can make an appointment with Equipsme’s 24/7 remote GP under your Equipsme plan.

 However, sometimes symptoms can creep up, or like 60% of people you may not have clear symptoms at all.
 Equipsme members with Level 1 cover or on Solo or Solo Plus plans can get an annual diabetic finger-prick test to do at home, through our health check partner Thriva.